What Is G-Sync Ultimate And Is It Worth It?

 HDR Brightness

 When information on G-Sync Ultimate first appeared on NVIDIA’s website, they were boasting about 1000+ nits HDR.
 However, this changed in January 2021 to “lifelike HDR“.
-The reason for this is that NVIDIA began adding OLED displays to the list of G-Sync compatible monitors, and they are incapable of producing 1000+ nits.
+The rationale for this is that NVIDIA began adding OLED displays to the list of G-Sync compatible monitors, and they are unable of producing 1000+ nits.

 At most, an OLED monitor will give you 600-700 nits, meaning you have a choice to make when getting a new monitor.
-The illumination will still be exceptional because OLED is good at it.
-Unless you’re able to really detect the minor changes in lighting, you probably won’t notice a difference.
+The illumination will still be extraordinary because OLED is good at it.
+Unless you’re able to really detect the slight changes in lighting, you probably won’t notice a difference.

 On the contrary, it’s remarkable that NVIDIA added 1152 backlight areas, providing those HDR pictures with improved accuracy.
 Another outstanding aspect is the display modes with very little motion blur.
 This permits for gameplay that appears even more seamless.